 Do you want to save your warranty?
 Here I will be presenting some RAM options that are present in Apple’s Mac.

 The latest Macs have a RAM of up to 16 GB.
-However, MacBook Air of 2015 version and Mac mini of 2014 version only have a 4 GB RAM.
+However, the MacBook Air of 2015 version and Mac mini of 2014 version only has 4 GB RAM.

 Apple’s Macs come in 8 GB, 16 GB, 32 GB, 64 GB, and finally 128 GB, hence choose the one that best fits your needs.

 In this section, I will walk you through the ways in which you can install RAM in your device; depending on the type of device you have.